First published at Medium https://medium.com/@f12uk/the-issue-with-hierarchy-a986f62963a5

 Where things have gone pear-shaped, however, is where hierarchy has been hijacked by bullies seeking power.
 Associating power with hierarchy is probably related to Christian body-mind split, and the view that the mind is of a ‘higher order’ needing to control the body, treating the body as if it were some mindless loose morass which would run amok if not controlled.

-Unfortunately organizational hierarchy is normally illustrated with the boss at the top reigning over the various branches, the ‘subordinates’, who replicate the same structure further below.
+Unfortunately organisational hierarchy is normally illustrated with the boss at the top reigning over the various branches, the ‘subordinates’, who replicate the same structure further below.
 I prefer to draw organisational diagrams, if at all, the other way round, with the ‘highest’ level at the bottom, branching upwards, holding space and nurturing the ‘lower’ levels at the top, where the main value creating activities of the organisation are performed.
-So customers, shop-floor staff and suppliers are not governed by corporate bosses and shareholders ruling at the top, but are the main players themselves, supported by stewards at the bottom.
+This way customers, shop-floor staff and suppliers are no longer governed by corporate bosses and shareholders ruling at the top, but are themselves the main players, supported by co-ordinating stewards now at the bottom.

-This does not mean, however, that the meta-level has power over the community they represent.
-Indeed Edwin John has ensured that does not happen by giving each community the right to recall their representative if they feel he or she is no longer representing the community.
+This does not automatically mean, however, that the meta-level has power over the community they represent.
+Indeed to ensure this does not happen Edwin John has given each community the right to recall their representative and elect someone else, if they feel he or she is no longer representing the community.
+Not in 4 year’s time, but immediately!
 This is very different from the kind of representation UK parliamentary representatives see themselves taking on, who once elected seem to take things into own hands.
-In Edwin John’s neighbourhood hierarchy the essence of governance is still very much at the local level, and hierarchy is used as a bridging tool.
+In Edwin John’s neighbourhood hierarchy the essence of governance is still very much at the local level, and hierarchy is used as a bridging tool between communities.